dfirsec/yt_image_extractor/README.md

 Downloads YouTube video and extracts video frames as a collection of image files.

-Files created by the script: Unique ID directory to store downloaded video and image files.
+Files created by the script:

+- Unique directory ID to store downloaded video and image files.

 ## Requirements